Whole Class Ensemble Teaching

 • Ukulele or Guitar – the ukulele and guitar are both very accessible and affordable instruments for pupils to start their musical journey with.
 Pupils will learn how to play chords, melodies, strumming and finger style techniques.

-• Music Technology – pupils will use music software to compose and produce their own music.
+• Music Production and Technology – pupils will use music software to compose and produce their own music.
 This curriculum will develop musical skills, creativity, and support the development of the Key Stage 2 Computing Curriculum.

 Option Two